osmcode/osmium-tool/man/osmium-apply-changes.md

 # OPTIONS

--f, --output-format=FORMAT
-:   The format of the output file.
-Can be used to set the output file format
-    if it can't be autodetected from the output file name.
-    See **osmium-file-formats**(5) or the libosmium manual for details.

--F, --input-format=FORMAT
-:   The format of the input files.
-Can be used to set the input format if it
-    can't be autodetected from the file names.
-This will set the format for all input files, there is no way to set the format for some input files only.
-See **osmium-file-formats**(5) or the libosmium manual for details.

---fsync
-:   Call fsync after writing the output file to force the OS to flush buffers
-    to disk.

---generator=NAME
-:   The name and version of the program generating the output file.
-It will be
-    added to the header of the output file.
-Default is "*osmium/*" and the version of osmium.

--h, --help
-:   Show usage help.

--o, --output=FILE
-:   Name of the output file.
-Default is '-' (*stdout*).

--O, --overwrite
-:   Allow an existing output file to be overwritten.
-Normally **osmium** will
-    refuse to write over an existing file.

---output-header=OPTION
-:   Add output header option.
-This option can be given several times.
-See the
-    *libosmium manual* for a list of allowed header options.

 -r, --remove-deleted
 :   Remove deleted objects from the output.
 If this is not set, deleted objects
     will be in the output with the visible flag set to false.